solidjs/solid/documentation/api.md

 ### `useContext(Context): any`

 Hook to grab context to allow for deep passing of props with hierarchal resolution of dependencies without having to pass them through each Component function.

-# Additional API

-The following are not required to build simple applications but allow a lot more power and control.

-### `createRoot(disposer => <code>)`

-Creates a new non-tracked context that doesn't auto-dispose.
-All Solid code should be wrapped in one of these top level as they ensure that all memory/computations are freed up.

 ### `untrack(() => <code>): any`